boanong/cvtemplate/README.md

 ## About

-This is a cv project taken as a learning tutorial to help build my html and css skills..
+This is a cv project taken as a learning tutorial to help build my HTML and CSS skills..

 ## Built With
   this project was built with
-- Html
+- HTML
 - and CSS

 ### Prerequisites